-Jonas Jørgensen is Assistant Professor at the Center for Soft Robotics at the Biorobotics section of the University of Southern Denmark.
+Jonas Jørgensen is Associate Professor at the Center for Soft Robotics at the Biorobotics section of the University of Southern Denmark.
 Jonas was originally trained as a physicist (BSc) and an art historian (BA, MA) at Copenhagen University and Columbia University (New York).
-He received his PhD degree at the IT University of Copenhagen as a member of the Robotics Evolution and Art Lab (REAL).
+He received the PhD degree at the IT University of Copenhagen as a member of the Robotics Evolution and Art Lab (REAL).

 Jonas’ writings have appeared in peer-reviewed and popular outlets including artist monographs, exhibition catalogues, academic journals, anthologies, and conference proceedings.
 He has given lectures, presented papers, and organized workshops related to his research on soft robotics and robotic art at a number of international conferences and festivals including MediaArtHistories, ICRA (International Conference on Robotics and Automation), HRI (ACM/IEEE International Conference on Human Robot Interaction), ISEA, Pixelache, MOCO (Movement Computing), Aesthetics of the Posthuman, and POM (Politics of the Machines).